Learn the technique that got me speaking fluent Japanese in less than 1 year : Download Video

 Nyugaku shita toki kara zutto suki deshita!

 -Yeah, we’ll save this one for another time.
-Other than you should be able to see the word “suki" in there
+You should just be able to see the word “suki" in there.

 4) Honey and Clover Ep.
 24